gumeo/accSDA/README.md

 ```R
 install.packages("accSDA")
 ```
-This should be enough for most users.
+This should be enough for most users!

 To install packages from github you need the `devtools` package.
 So install that if you haven't gotten it already!